Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Introduction

 \section{Introduction}

-A long-standing mystery of the \highTc cuprate superconductors is the `pseudogap phase' \cite{keimer2015quantum}---a correlated electronic state whose key characteristic is a loss of coherent quasiparticles below an onset temperature \Ts and a critical doping \ps.
+A long-standing mystery of the \highTc cuprate superconductors is the `pseudogap phase' \cite{keimer2015quantum}---a correlated electronic state whose key characteristic is a loss of coherent quasiparticles below an onset temperature \Ts and below a critical doping \ps.
 This loss of quasiparticles is reminiscent of the superconducting gap that opens at the transition temperature \Tc (hence the name `pseudogap'), suggesting that the pseudogap phase and superconductivity are related.
 Characterizing what remains of the coherent Fermi surface (FS) inside the pseudogap phase is, therefore, a critical step toward understanding how this peculiar metallic state gives rise to, or is compatible with, high-temperature superconductivity.

 \sloppypar Heavily overdoped cuprates are good metals with a well-defined FS.
-Tl$_2$Ba$_2$CuO$_{6 + \delta}$ (Tl2201) has been measured extensively in this doping regime, and three independent techniques agree on the geometry of the FS: angle-dependent magnetoresistance (ADMR)~\cite{hussey2003coherent}, angle-resolved photoemission spectroscopy (ARPES)~\cite{plate2005fermi}, and quantum oscillations~\cite{vignolle2008quantum}.
+Tl$_2$Ba$_2$CuO$_{6 + \delta}$ (Tl2201) has been measured extensively in this doping regime and three independent experiments agree on the geometry of the FS: angle-dependent magnetoresistance (ADMR)~\cite{hussey2003coherent}, angle-resolved photoemission spectroscopy (ARPES)~\cite{plate2005fermi}, and quantum oscillations~\cite{vignolle2008quantum}.
 Other cuprates, such as La$_{2-x}$Sr$_x$CuO$_4$ and Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$, show similar agreement between the measured FS and band structure calculations for $p>\ps$\cite{damascelli2003angle}.
 As the doping is lowered toward \ps the Fermi surface measured by ARPES remains well-defined but the electrical resistivity becomes progressively more anomalous, becoming perfectly linear-in-temperature at \ps \cite{cooper2009anomalous,daou2009linear}.
-Whether a $T$-linear scattering rate alone can account for this anomalous resistivity has been the subject of much debate, and we address this topic in a companion paper \cite{grissonnanche2020measurement}.
+Whether a $T$-linear scattering rate alone can account for this anomalous resistivity has been the subject of much debate: we have addressed this topic in a recent study \cite{grissonnanche2020measurement}.